oguimbal/HyVM/README.md

 - `jumpdest`: as mentioned in the disclaimer, there is no check to ensure the validity of the opcode.
 - `codesize`: returns the calldatasize, not the VM size
 - `callcode` will revert : it is deprecated and generally considered unsafe.
+- `codecopy`: copies from the calldata, not the code

 ## Addresses